horeca2/aws-cloudformation-custom-efs/README.md

 Update requires: Replacement

 ### KmsKeyId
 The ID of the AWS KMS key to be used to protect the encrypted file system.
 If Encrypted is true this parameter is required.
+If Encrypted is false this parameter must be empty string.
 This ID can be in one of the following formats:

 * Key ID - A unique identifier of the key, for example 1234abcd-12ab-34cd-56ef-1234567890ab.